nevanscott/uxui0120/_meetings/group-crits-nativemobile.md

 - 21
 ---

-Each stand-up group will meet for a group crit session that will last around 45 minutes.
+We'll gather in groups for a crit session.
 The objective of this session is to open ourselves to feedback from another point of view and to practice our own skills giving feedback.

 What to bring